Burges Salmon is a big fish in Bristol, offering top-quality work amid an active social scene.

-This should go without saying, but remember to pay close attention to spelling and grammar when submitting your online application.
-"We reject a lot of forms instantly because they haven't been checked properly,” says trainee recruitment advisor Frances Lambton, who adds: “The forms that stand out come from people who have done research into the firm beyond what can be found on the recruitment page, and who demonstrate a good understanding of our culture."
+This should go without saying but remember to pay close attention to spelling and grammar when submitting your online application.
+"We reject a lot of forms instantly because they haven't been checked properly,” says Resourcing Business Partner Anna Dixon, who adds: “The forms that stand out come from people who have done research into the firm beyond what can be found on the recruitment page, and who demonstrate a good understanding of our culture."

-Both vac scheme and direct training contract applicants who nail this stage are invited to an assessment centre, complete with psychometric tests, group exercises and interviews.
+Both vac scheme and direct training contract applicants who nail this stage are invited to an assessment centre, complete with a psychometric test, written exercise, group exercise and interview.

-Candidates are also likely to be asked why they want to live and work in Bristol, but you don't need to have a local connection to be successful – only about half of newcomers do.
-BS recruiters visited 16 law fairs in 2015, including Bristol, UWE, Exeter, Durham, York, Oxford, Cambridge, UCL and Nottingham.
+At the interview, candidates are also likely to be asked why they want to live and work in Bristol, but you don't need to have a local connection to be successful.

-Vac schemers visit two departments during their placement and have a trainee buddy on hand to assist throughout.
-In addition to skills sessions, the firm holds breakfast talks that give participants the chance to learn more about specific practice areas.
+Vac schemers normally visit two departments during their placement and have a trainee buddy on hand to assist throughout.
+In addition to learning sessions, the firm holds talks that give participants the chance to learn more about specific practice areas.
 Vac schemers are also taken out in Bristol for an informal social with their trainee buddies and the graduate recruitment team.
 Current trainees gave the programme a big thumbs up: "It's a well-planned scheme, and the work is meaningful.”
 Indeed, one told of drafting an article for a weekly publication, while another mentioned “writing something that ended up going to the partners,” and a third reported attending court with an associate and helping out on a pro bono project.

 Vac schemers are automatically offered a training contract interview.
-Frances Lambton tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
+Dixon tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
 She adds that applicants need to be "enthusiastic, keen to get involved, and also have sensible questions to ask."
-The interview lasts for about 20 minutes and is usually conducted by a partner and a member of the Recruitment team.
+The interview lasts for about an hour and a half and is usually conducted by a partner and a member of the Recruitment team.